Inviting or Adding SSO users

 Adding a new SSO user

-It is almost similar to Adding a regular Document360 user, with just one variation.
+It is almost similar to Adding a regular Document360 user, with just one variation (selecting the SSO user checkbox).

-By default, Owner and Admin have access to add new team accounts to the project.
+By default, the Owner and Admin have access to add new team accounts to the project.

-1. From the knowledge portal, go to Settings → Users & Security → Team accounts & groups and the Team account tab would be the default selection
+1. From the Knowledge base portal, navigate to Settings → Users & Security → Team accounts & groups, and the Team account tab would be the default selection

-• Email - Provide a valid email address of the SSO user
+• Email: Provide a valid email address for the SSO user

-• An email id can be associated as both Document360 user and SSO user
+• An email ID can be associated with both a Document360 user and an SSO user

 • Only the SSO configured domain email can be added for an SSO user

-This option is available on projects which have already been configured using either one of the SSO standards
+This option is available on projects that have already been configured using either one of the SSO standards

 Select the Skip invitation email checkbox to skip the invitation email sent to the SSO users.
 The SSO users will not receive an invitation email

 The list of portal roles available and its description (if provided) in the knowledge base would be displayed.
 Choose the level of role to the knowledge base portal for the new SSO user.
-By default, document360 comes with portal roles such as Contributor, Owner, and Admin.
-You can also add Custom portal roles and assign them to the SSO user.
-To read more about portal role, see Portal role.
+By default, document360 comes with portal roles such as Admin, Contributor, Owner, and FR custom role to assign them to the SSO user.
+To read more about the portal role, see Portal role

 Choose the level of role and access to the knowledge base content for the new SSO user.
 You can add a specific role and access for the available content level.

-Things to consider when adding a content role & access combination
+Things to consider when adding a content role and access combination

-None content role can be associated only to the None content access
+The None content role can be associated only with the None content access

-For example, you cannot associate None content role to the Complete knowledge base
+For example, you cannot associate the None content role with the Complete knowledge base

 Possible combinations: